ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 #.
 Record the person-time in the early neonatal age group (0-7 days) and late
     neonatal age group (7-28 days) **in each of the 58 LBWSG categories**.
-Use the person time to compute the person-time-weighted average prevalence of each LBWSG catgory in each age group, and compare the simulated prevalences with the ENN and LNN category prevalences pulled from GBD.
+Use the person time to compute the person-time-weighted average prevalence of each LBWSG catgory in each age group as

+      average = (person-time in category for age group) / (total person time for age group),

+    and compare the simulated prevalences
+    with the ENN and LNN category prevalences pulled from GBD.

 #.
 Record deaths in the ENN and LNN age groups, and compare the mortality